nongiach/arm_now/README.md

 I do this project as a hobby, if you find bugs report and I will fix, the code source is very small about 300 lines of python, don't be afraid to pull request.
 - A lot of cpu arch are still not supported, bfin, sparc, xtensa .., at line 28 of arm_now.py you will find a dict that you can play with to add new cpu arch.
-- setup network interfaces
 - add package manager (my next priority). opkg with https://wiki.openwrt.org/about/mirrors or http://pkg.entware.net/binaries/
 - full support of cpio rootfs
 - make a script based on buildroot that will compile every existing arch ? this sounds like hours of work :/
 - let the user choose the libc, (musl, glibc, uclibc)
 - allow the user to give any binary as input and start it in the right cpu arch, all dependencies should be automatically resolved and installed
+- use buildroot to compile gdb or gdbserver for all arch, have look at utils/test-pkg. strace, ltrace are a plus.
+- find mirrorlist / package manager for all arch.
-- add windows host support (checkout "old" branch)
+- add mac host support

 ## Who to thanks ?